Free-tier Tor bridges using AWS

 Yes!
 You may have heard that it can be potentially dangerous to run a Tor exit node, where traffic exits the Tor network.
 These are different from Tor bridges.
 Your bridge will not be publicly listed.
 Your bridge also is an entry point- an exit node makes the final connection to the website the user requests and therefore appears to be doing the “browsing”.

-If my bridge isn’t publicly listed, how to people get to it?
+If my bridge isn’t publicly listed, how do people get to it?

 Tor distributes bridges to users who request them over email, or via https://bridges.torproject.org/.
 This makes it difficult for adversaries to compile a list of all Tor bridges and block them, since the number that are distributed at a time is limited.